carefree0910/carefree-portable/README.md

 `carefree-portable` 📦️ aims to help you create portable (Python 🐍) projects of your codes / repo!

-> 🚨**WARNING**: Currently we only support packaging Python projects on Windows because Python only provides embeddable Python for Windows officially.
+> 🚨**WARNING**: Currently we only support packaging **Python** projects on **Windows** because Python only provides embeddable Python for Windows officially.
 But if there also exists some embeddable Python for Linux / MacOS, supporting them should be fairly straightforward.
+>
+> 💡We are planning to:
+> - use `venv` as a fallback solution for Linux / MacOS.

-> Maybe other programming languages will also be supported in the future, after Python is fully supported.
+> - support other programming languages in the future, after Python is fully supported.
+>
+> See [Roadmap](https://carefree0910.me/carefree-portable-doc/docs/about/roadmap) for more details.

 ## Highlights